rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 1. `IMAGE_CACHE=${HOME}/.k3d-container-image-cache`, `cd ~`, `mkdir -p ${IMAGE_CACHE}`, and `--volume ${IMAGE_CACHE}:/var/lib/rancher/k3s/agent/containerd/io.containerd.content.v1.content`
 Make it so that if you fully deploy Big Bang and then want to reset the cluster to a fresh state to retest some deployment logic.
 Then after running `k3d cluster delete k3s-default` and redeploying, subsequent redeployments will be faster because all container images used will have been prefetched.
-1. `--servers 1 --agents 3` flags are not used and shouldn't be added This is because the image caching logic works more reliably on a 1 node Dockerized cluster, vs a 4 node Dockerized cluster.
-(If you need to add these flags to simulate multi nodes to test pod and node affinity rules, then you should remove the image cache flags, or you may experience weird image pull errors.)
+1. `--servers 1 --agents 3` flags are not used and shouldn't be added This is because the image caching logic works more reliably on a one node Dockerized cluster, vs a four node Dockerized cluster.
+If you need to add these flags to simulate multi nodes to test pod and node affinity rules, then you should remove the image cache flags, or you may experience weird image pull errors.
 1. `--port 80:80@loadbalancer` and `--port 443:443@loadbalancer`
-Map the VM's port 80 and 443 to port 80 and 443 of a Dockerized LB that will point to the nodeports of the Dockerized k3s node.
+Map the virtual machine's port 80 and 443 to port 80 and 443 of a Dockerized LB that will point to the nodeports of the Dockerized k3s node.

 ### k3d commands